kervinck/pfkpk/README.md

 kpkProbe 24/24: OK
 ```

 The implementation is agnostic to board geometry.
 See the file
 `kpk.h' for instructions on how to adapt to an alternative square
 indexing.

 Distance to conversion (DTC) is not provided, but is trivial to
 add.
 Please contact the author if you need advice.

+Tested using several combinations of
+ System   : Linux/Ubuntu 14.04, FreeBSD 9.0, Raspberry Pi, OSX 10.10.5
+ Hardware : i7-3720QM, i7-5960X, FX-8350, ARMv6, ARMv7
+ Compiler : gcc, clang

 Marcel